rbiggs/chocolatechip-ui/documentation/chocolatechip.markdown

 ##Function: $

 This method uses JavaScript's document.querySelector() method to get the designated node.
 It will always return the first match.
 To get more a collection of nodes, use the [$$](#$$) method.
 A selector is required as the main argument.
 A second optional argument may be passed as a context for the selector.
 This is useful where you want to limit where ChococlateChip searches for a node, such as only as a descendant of a particular document node, avoiding possible matches outside that node.
+Optionally, you may pass the window or document object.
+Please note that all methods that extend HTMLElement will not work with these objects as they lack the interface for that functionality.
+If no selector is supplied, $() will return the document root.

 **Syntax:**

     $(selector);
     $(selector, context);
+    $(function);

 **Parameters:**

 - selector: A string defining a valid CSS selector.
 - context: A string defining a valid CSS selector or an actual node.
+- function: A function to execute when the document's DOM is fully loaded.

 **Returns:**